 The drinking landscape is slowly changing in China.
 As income rises, Chinese consumers are becoming more sophisticated about their choices and the days of adding Coca-Cola to expensive red wine might be soon a thing of the past.

-In the next few pages, you'll find the kinds of alcohol traditionally made and consumed in China.
+Below, you'll find the kinds of alcohol traditionally made and consumed in China.

 Beer in Mandarin Chinese is pijiu, 啤酒, (pronounced pee joh).

 The beer in China that is most internationally recognized is, of course, Tsingtao Beer.
 Tsingtao's home and namesake is Qingdao in Shandong Province.
 The area was a German foreign concession from 1898 to 1914.
 The Germans opened the brewery there in 1903.

 There are many local beers available across China and most are available only in their own vicinity.
 Recently in Yunnan Province, I found two local brews I hadn't seen for sale anywhere else: Dali Beer and Feng Hua Xue Yue.
 Some beers that are available nationally, aside from Tsingtao are

 - Reeb (get it?
 "Beer" spelled backwards?)

 In big cities, beer is becoming fashionable and microbreweries are beginning to open.

 Grape-based wines are called putaojiu, 葡萄酒, (pronounced puh taoh joh).